upstream-se/guidebook-draft/docs/motivation/problem-space.md

 These characteristics are not anomalies to be corrected.
 They are defining features of the environment in which software systems exist and evolve.

 This problem space is addressed by Upstream Software Engineering as a discipline.
 The guidebook conveys this discipline by defining the conceptual structures and reasoning needed to operate within these conditions, which are introduced in the subsequent parts.

+## Where to go next

+The characteristics described on this page define the environment in which software systems exist and evolve.
+The next page, **[Recurring Challenges](./recurring-challenges.md)**, examines the recurring difficulties that arise within this problem space, without yet proposing solutions or norms.